Marketing Mix Modelling versus Attribution Modelling: What is the difference and why you should know it

 To sum up – an attribution model distributes the credit for a conversion to the touchpoints it can see in the user journey according to some rules.
 It thus works in a bottom-up way: for each conversion and each user it tries to estimate what influenced the conversion and allocate credit accordingly.
 This way it is then possible to calculate the ROI of specific channels, campaigns or even creatives.

 Attribution models differ in how smart they are about distributing the credit.
-Some models use simplistic rules such as “100% of the credit goes to the last touchpoint” (the infamous last-click model), some have more sophisticated but still kind of arbitrary rules (eg. all touchpoints get the same share – why?, U-shaped models etc.), others use advanced mathematics and algorithms to arrive at a better approximation of true incremental value of each touchpoint (eg Shapley models, Markov-chain based models) these are often called data-driven attribution models.
+Some models use simplistic rules such as “100% of the credit goes to the last touchpoint” (the infamous last-click model), some have more sophisticated but still kind of arbitrary rules (eg. all touchpoints get the same share – why?, U-shaped models etc.), others use advanced mathematics and algorithms to arrive at a better approximation of true incremental value of each touchpoint (eg Shapley models, Markov-chain based models) – these are often called data-driven attribution models.

-But no matter how simple or advanced the attribution model is, there is one key piece for it to work properly: you need to have complete and reliable data on user identity and the corresponding touchpoints: what were the individual impressions the user saw and where, what campaigns they clicked etc. across all relevant channels.
 This was always very very difficult but recent ecosystem changes – users not being tracked (often 40-50%) due to privacy regulations and settings, cookie limitations (Safari cookie lifetime shortening, iOS14 restrictions and planned limitation of 3rd party cookies in Google Chrome) etc – have rendered data available for attribution into a state where it’s just too incomplete and too wrong to be useful.

-MMM and Attribution Modelling – Pros and Cons
+MMM and attribution modelling - pros and cons

 Marketing Mix Modelling advantages vs attribution modelling: